 Engineers like efficiency.
 They are hard-wired problem solvers who prefer to get to the point without much distraction.
-In your marketing communications, brevity is key.
+In your marketing communications, brevity is critical.
 Stick to shorter, more direct phrases – for example, resist too many adjectives or qualitative statements.
-In general, engineers prefer to draw conclusions on their own, so your content should be written in a way that helps guide readers to your desired conclusion using helpful facts, figures and advice.
+In general, engineers prefer to draw conclusions on their own, so its essential to form your content in a way that helps guide readers to your desired conclusion using helpful facts, figures and advice.

 Blog author Mat Handal, whose blog series lays out helpful advice for marketing to engineers, says it best.
 “Nobody wants to show a chink in their armor, especially architects and engineers.
 But by showing your imperfections, you can create an environment of trust.”

-Many of the writing strategies listed here can help tip the scales for your techie readers who are in the most critical stages of the Buyer’s Journey.
-But what happens when your readers and decision makers are not one in the same?
+Many of the writing strategies listed here can help tip the scales for your techie readers who are in the Buyer’s Journey’s most critical stages.
+But what happens when your readers and decision-makers are not one and the same?
 Have your efforts gone to waste?
 Definitely not!

-A well-developed buyer persona will you identify whether your readers are purchase influencers or direct decision makers – and from there, your content strategy can be adjusted accordingly.
+A well-developed buyer persona will you identify whether your readers are purchase influencers or direct decision-makers – and from there, you can adjust your content strategy accordingly.
 If you’re speaking to engineers who are purchase influencers, spend less time discussing your B2B solution’s benefits, and more time building a business case.
-Focus your content on the ROI of your service or solution, using visual aids like comparison charts, infographics and other easy-to-digest content that will help those influencers present the same points to their boss.
+Focus your content on the ROI of your service or solution, using visual aids like comparison charts, infographics, and other easy-to-digest content that will help those influencers present the same points to their boss.

-Some readers are… well, hard to read.
-Engineers are just one of several niche audiences where communication nuances are extremely important.
+Some readers are.. well, hard to read.
+Engineers are just one of several niche audiences where communication nuances are crucial.
 Whatever you do, don’t wing it!
 Your content is your best online representation of your brand, so take some time to make sure it’s written thoughtfully and strategically.